-To get the most out of pickles on keto, we suggest making your own.
+However, to get the most out of pickles on keto, we suggest making your own.
 Not only will they taste better than commercial brands, but you can make them more keto-friendly by excluding any unnecessary ingredients like sugar.

-What Kind of Pickles is the Healthiest?
+What Kind of Pickles Is the Healthiest?

 Fermented pickles provide the most health benefit, but not all pickles are fermented.